WNCCITProgram/ThinkAloudCode/README.md

-# WNCC Python Think Aloud Code
+# WNCC Think Aloud Code
-This repository is for sharing Python and other coding projects with members of the Python class.
+This repository is for sharing Python, Java, C++, and other coding projects with members of the WNCC coding classes.
 - Add a folder for your code
 - Commit early and commit often!
 - Bill Loring - I added a tutorial I built called Car Crash.